 While the gig economy is a great enabler for people who thrive on being their own boss and setting their own goals, the opposite is sometimes true as well.
 Some people who are not used to this kind of freedom might find it too unstable for daily functioning.
 What is required here is proper goal-setting which also needs to be able to flex a bit in response to your changing requirements.

 Working gigs can be, for the lack of a better word, temperamental.
 For instance, there might be a steady client who might uncharacteristically request a whole bunch of revisions because they have a new engagement with stricter guidelines.
 This means that payment would be delayed and you need to sort things out.
-It would be best if you allowed your budgeting and goals to be a bit more flexible compared to a regular 9-5 stint.
+It would be best if you allowed your budgeting and goals to be a bit more flexible (make smart financial moves) compared to a regular 9-5 stint.
 This means initially when you are still learning the market, you should make sure that you don’t “rock the boat” too much.

 Plan for the endgame